 The solution is to remove the overlapping lines and remain with one cutting line.
 Let me share with you how I do it in CorelDraw.
 And I believe the same trick is possible even in other graphics software programs.

-Merge the small rectangular shapes into one big rectangle by using the welding tool as in Image 3. above Then after welding each square onto the other to make one big shape, draw lines with a Freehand tool both vertically and horizontally following the shape nodes as you see in Image 4 below.
+Merge the small rectangular shapes into one big rectangle using the welding tool as in Image 3 above.
+Then after welding each square onto the other to make one big shape, draw lines with a Freehand tool vertically and horizontally following the shape nodes (see Image 4 below).
 That’s it.
-You’re now done with the preparation of your job, ready to send to your laser.
+You’re now done with your job, ready to send to your laser.
 And that’s how you save time laser-cutting multiple objects.

 Now, the laser will cut the material following the inner vertical and horizontal lines of the big rectangle instead of cutting each shape separately.
-If you do it this way, you save time by about 50%, which is great.
+If you do it this way, you save time by about 50%.

 Learning to save time laser-cutting multiple objects has several advantages.
-Apart from reducing your job running time short, it helps you to reduce the job costs, increase your efficiency and productivity.
+Apart from reducing your job running time short, it helps you reduce the job costs and increase your efficiency and productivity.
 If you do it, you even make more money.